oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-11-vulnerabilities-for-security-advisory-or-vex.md

 #### Vulnerabilities{#vulnerabilities-for-security-advisory-or-vex}

-It MUST be tested that the element `$.vulnerabilities` exists.
+It SHALL be tested that the element `$.vulnerabilities` exists.

 The relevant values for `$.document.category` are: